cultureamp/rich-text-toolkit/README.md

 ### Core

 Contains the essential functionality to build out the RTE, Including:
+- React Hook to initialize Rich Text Editor (`/hooks/useRichTextEditor.ts`)
+    - The `useRichTextEditor` hook creates an instance of the RTE, binds it to the DOM and allows it to update its state within the React lifecycle
-- Initializing the editor view (`/create.ts`)
+- Helpers to create the editor view (`/create.ts`)
     - `createRichTextEditor` creates a new instance of the RTE that can dispatch commands and transactions.
-- Initializing the editor state (`/state.ts`)
-    - `createEditorState` is an API friendly wrapper for ProseMirror's EditorState.create
-    -   `createDocNodeFromContent` creates a Prosemirror doc node by combinining the schema and documents content array
-- React Hook to initialize editor (`/hooks/useRichTextEditor.ts`)
-    - The `useRichTextEditor` hook creates an instance of the RTE, binds it to the DOM and allows it to update its state within the React lifecycle

 ### Commands